jakarto3d/py-OCamCalib/README.md

 * **Easy to use**: It's easy to use for the final users.
 Two lines in the terminal.
 * **Chessboard corners detection**: Automatic chessboard corners detection and optional manual correction to prevent miss detection.
-* **Calibration parameters**: Calibration parameters are saved in,json file to better portability.
+* **Calibration parameters**: Calibration parameters are saved in .json file to better portability.
 * **Camera model**: Once calibration is done, the camera class is ready to use.
-Load the calibration file and use all the predefined mapping functions ( world to pixel, pixel to world, undistorted, equirectangular projection, ...) in your project.
+Load the calibration file and use all the predefined mapping functions (world to pixel, pixel to world, undistorted, equirectangular projection, ...) in your project.

 ## installation